 CTO offers a guided experience where customers configure a product based on a set of predefined, interrelated components.
 The configurator ensures compatibility across all selections.

-Example: Building a custom laptop where customers choose the processor, RAM, graphics card, and software—all within a rule-based framework.
+Example: Building a custom laptop where customers choose the processor, RAM, graphics card, and software—all within a rule-based product configurator.

 Use Case: Ideal for businesses with modular product lines that need to ensure logical component combinations.